 Thiry has taught educational foundations and policy courses for pre-service teachers.
 She has also run several programs at the K-12 and community college levels, providing case management and social services for low-income youth and first-generation college students.
 Thiry joined E&ER in 2003.

 Tim Archie received a Master’s degree in Agriculture from Cal Poly San Luis Obispo and a Ph.D. in Human Dimensions of Natural Resources from Colorado State University.
 His graduate research examined “sense of community” in relation to student outcomes in experiential natural resource higher education programs.
-At E&ER, he has studied out-of-school science for youth, faculty outreach work, and women's career paths in the Earth sciences.
-Archie has worked with E&ER since 2012 in a variety of roles.
+Archie has worked with E&ER since 2012 in a variety of roles, including studies of out-of-school science for youth, faculty outreach work, and women's career paths in the Earth sciences.
 He served as Director of Student Affairs Assessment and Research at Cal Poly San Luis Obispo and conducted research for IDEA Education.
-At E&ER, Tim currently works on evaluation and research studies to understand outcomes, processes and measurement of instructor professional development in college mathematics.
+At E&ER, Tim currently works on evaluation and research studies to understand outcomes, processes and measurement of college instructor professional development in mathematics and biology.